 To be accepted onto a PhD, which is the highest qualification a student can achieve, students usually need a relevant Masters degree.

-This is because students cannot attain the requisite level of in-depth knowledge about a particular area without Masters study.
+This is because students cannot attain the required level of in-depth knowledge about a particular area without Masters study.
 Those looking to progress onto a PhD from Masters study can benefit from making contacts for future reference, and by surrounding themselves with students and colleagues who share their aims and interests.

 However, the minimum entry requirement for most PhDs is an upper second class Bachelors degree, so it's possible for those without a Masters to gain entry onto a Doctoral programme.
 It's more common for science students to progress directly to a PhD from an undergraduate course, while those studying the arts and humanities will generally need a Masters.